SameedSiraj/Blog-Creation-System/README.md

 # Blog-Creation-System
+This application allows users to create, read, update, and delete blogs.
+It also includes authentication and authorization features, where user passwords are hashed to ensure secure access to user data.

 ### Tools and Technologies:
 Node JS, MongoDB
-### Project Description:
-This application allows users to create, read, update, and delete blogs.
-It also includes authentication and authorization features, where user passwords are hashed to ensure secure access to user data.

 <br><br>
 **1) GET /user**